ThorbenLindhauer/activiti-engine-ppi-example/README.md

 Demo application
 ================

-To run the demo application, you can either checkout the sources or use a pre-built .jar (to be uploaded).
+To run the demo application, you can either checkout the sources or use a pre-built [jar][exampleApp].
 If you choose to build and run it from the sources, you also have to build the [engine][activitiPPIRepo] yourself.

 The application takes 0 or 4 arguments.
 If 0, the arguments are set to default values.
 These are the arguments: